Julian is Executive Chair of EKF Diagnostics Holdings plc. During his tenure at EKF, he has successfully

-In 2016, Julian was awarded an MBE (Master of the British Empire) for services to the life sciences industry.
+In 2016, Julian was awarded an MBE for services to the life sciences industry.
+Julian was appointed a Non-Executive Director of the Company on 22 April 2020.

 Sir Ian Carruthers holds a number of chair and non-executive board and advisory roles in the public and private sectors.
 He was previously Chief Executive of NHS South of England, comprising three health bodies: South West, South Central and South East and his career in the National Health Services spans over 40 years.
 He was awarded the Order of the British Empire for services to health in 1997 and a Knighthood in 2003 for services to the NHS and in 2006 he took over as Interim Chief Executive of NHS England, amongst the largest organisations in the world with over 1.3 million employees and a budget in excess of £100 billion.
 He has been the lead author on several papers on reviewing and improving the NHS and is seen as an international expert on healthcare systems and service delivery.